pixelite1201/agora_evaluation/docs/prediction_format.md

 > **body_pose** : (v_shape : (1,23,3), m_shape : (1,23,3,3))

 ### Very important:
-If you used 1280x720 resolution images **joints** field should always be converted to 3840x2160 format before submitting.
+If you used 1280x720 resolution images for prediction, **joints** field should always be converted to 3840x2160 format before submitting.
 To do this:

 ```
 joints_4k = joints_720 *(2160/720)